fffonion/lua-resty-openssl/README.md

 When passing a string as first parameter, `md_alg` parameter will specify the name to use when signing.
 When `md_alg` is undefined, for RSA and EC keys, this function does SHA256 by default.
 For Ed25519 or Ed448 keys, this function does a PureEdDSA signing, no message digest should be specified and will not be used.
+BoringSSL doesn't have default digest thus `md_alg` must be specified.

 `opts` is a table that accepts additional parameters.